 See how other newsrooms do it

-For some inspiration, here are some examples of how newsrooms are talking publicly about their sourcing.
+For some inspiration, here are some examples of how newsrooms are labeling and explaining opinion content.
 For more newsroom examples, check our our newsroom example database.

 We’re here to help!